U.S. Capitol Police officer cleared of wrongdoing in fatal shooting of Ashli Babbitt during Capitol attack

 A group that included officers, rioters and a Hill staffer rushed to her aide, video shows.
 Two law enforcement officials familiar with the investigation have said that Babbitt was unarmed.
 She later died.

-Babbitt was one of five people who authorities said perished amid the chaos of the Capitol siege, including Capitol Police officer Brian D. Sicknick, whose remains lay in honor in the Capitol Rotunda in early February.
+Babbitt was one of five people who authorities said died amid the chaos of the Capitol siege, including Capitol Police Officer Brian D. Sicknick, whose remains lay in honor in the Capitol Rotunda in early February.

 In death, Babbitt has become a martyr to many on the far right.
 Some even fashioned a flag that features a silhouette of a woman in front of a Capitol that is aflame.
 Below, it reads “Vengeance.”